KuoPingL/kuopingl.github.io/_posts/android-custom-view-two-way-slider.md

 ```

 And to find the location of the thumb along the bar based on the step it is on, we can do something similar :

 ```
 The Thumb Location = (Step of the Thumb) / (Total Number of Steps) * (Length of the Bar)
 ```

 This seems reasonable, however, we need to be caution when dealing with float calculations due to its nature of being [inconsistent](https://learn.microsoft.com/en-us/cpp/build/why-floating-point-numbers-may-lose-precision?view=msvc-170).

-> PS : I didn't use `BigDecimal` when calculating the step because the result will returns an `int`, so it doesn't need that kind of accuracy.
+><br> PS : I didn't use `BigDecimal` when calculating the step because the result will returns an `int`, so it doesn't need that kind of accuracy.
+><br><br/>

 So we will convert all values into `BigDecimal` instead.

-<br>Also, don't forget to make sure the thumb must stay within the bar.
+Also, don't forget to make sure the thumb must stay within the bar.

 ```Java
 float calculateThumbXPosition(int thumbPosition, float barWidth, float startPadding) {